-1) A program leading to the Diploma in Technology Education is offered by the Faculty of Education.
+1) A programme leading to the Diploma in Technology Education is offered by the Faculty of Education.

-2) To be admitted to the Diploma Program in Technology Education, a student shall:
+2) To be admitted to the Diploma Programme in Technology Education, a student shall:

 a) have been admitted to the Faculty of Education at Memorial, and